Members visit free all year! Join or renew today.

-The Zoo has one male and two female black forest cobras.
-The male was born on February 27, 1995 and the females were born on February 24, 1997.
-All three arrived at the Zoo on June 9, 1998 from Montecasino Bird Gardens in Johannesburg, Africa.
+The Zoo has a pair of black forest cobras.
+The male was born on February 27, 1995 and the female was born on February 24, 1997.
+Both arrived at the Zoo on June 9, 1998 from Montecasino Bird Gardens in Johannesburg, Africa.

 The forest cobra is usually resting on the highest branches in the exhibit.